 That’s how most people try to do it.
 And if you haven’t noticed, most people aren’t rich.
 In fact, most people are quite the opposite.
 This is not a coincidence.

-In case you haven’t read a few books on wealth accumulation, this is how people who actually get rich (and not end up in bankruptcy court like good ole Fitty Cent) do it:
+In case you haven’t read a few books on wealth accumulation, this is how people who actually get rich do it (and not end up in bankruptcy court like good ol’ Fitty Cent):

 - Start out making $100.

 - Invest that $100 in skills/training/assets that will eventually net you $1,000.

 - Invest that $1000 in skills/training/assets that will eventually net you $10,000.